VBukowsky81/KerasConvNet/README.md

 This classification can be done on any number of categories, not just 2.

-Here is where classification ends up - object and instance segmentation:
+Here is what classification leads up to - object instance segmentation:
 ![alt text](https://github.com/VBukowsky81/KerasConvNet/blob/main/ObjectSegmentation.jpg)

 And this is in short, how CNN's learn off visual images, and then learn to classify things, and express intelligent behavior.